 On 20 February, the Citizens’ Assembly on Germany’s Role in the World came to an end and the results of the Assembly’s ten online meetings were published.
-The citizens’ recommendations on Germany’s global position will be handed over to the Bundestag on 19 March to be used in policy-making.
+The citizens’ recommendations on Germany’s global position was handed over to the Bundestag on 19 March to be used in policy-making.

 The randomly selected Citizens’ Assembly met online in January and February to discuss Germany’s place in the world.
 During the preparation phase social actors and all parliamentary groups decided on sustainable development; peace and security; economy and trade; democracy and the rule of law; and the EU as the five thematic areas that the Assembly should deliberate on.
 After 50 hours of small-group and plenary discussions, the Assembly comprising of 154 participants reflecting the German population came up with recommendations for each thematic area as well as guiding principles that span over all five areas.